ADB is a communication protocol specific to Android that allows to connect or control an Android device from a computer.

 For detailed usage, please refer to Device HTTP API.

-It is also possible to use user data parameters, to enable ABD connection at boot.
+You can also use user data parameters to enable ABD connection at boot.
 For detailed instructions, please refer to Automate instance parameters.

 Step 2 - Connect ADB to the instance